G2-Games/lbee-utils/README.md

  - Kanon (2024)
  - planetarian \~Snow Globe~ (Nintendo Switch) (2024)

+Please text on your own games and open an issue if something isn't working.

 ## Acknowledgments
 The implementation of compresssion and decompression of CZ1, CZ2, CZ3, and CZ4
 was derived from [LuckSystem](https://github.com/wetor/LuckSystem).
 The